TPO Search

 How do I check for TPOs near Wannock?

 Enter your postcode in our search tool to see TPOs near Wannock plotted on an interactive map.
-Wannock falls within Wealden District Council, South Downs National Park Authority, and Eastbourne Borough Council, which has data in our dataset.
+Wannock falls within South Downs National Park Authority, which has data in our dataset.
 Results show Tree Preservation Orders within 200m of your postcode centroid.

 Which planning authority covers Wannock?

-Wannock falls within Wealden District Council, South Downs National Park Authority, and Eastbourne Borough Council.
-These planning authorities are responsible for making and enforcing Tree Preservation Orders in the area.
+Wannock falls within South Downs National Park Authority.
+This planning authority is responsible for making and enforcing Tree Preservation Orders in the area.

 What happens if I do work on a TPO tree near Wannock?